Ramiz Sadiku: Second World War

 When the Invasion of Yugoslavia occurred in 1941, Sadiku was serving his army time in the 42nd Infantry Regiment in Bjelovar.
 After severe battles that his battalion had in Daruvar with the Germans, Sadiku was captured and taken to the city assembly camp.
 With the help of the local Bjelovar communists, Sadiku managed to escape from prison and return to Peć.
 Upon returning to his birth city, Ramiz had to live as an illegal in fear of being recognized as a known Communist and being arrested by the Italian police.
 Although being in hiding, he still actively worked in the bureau of the KPJ District Committee for the region.
 At the beginning of the occupation, Sadiku had to practically work alone in leading the District Committee as many of the organizers had transferred to Montenegro.

-In July 1942, Sadiku was arrested at a party meeting in Pejë and again was led to the Sherehmet Kulla prison.
+In July 1942, Sadiku was arrested at a party meeting in Peć and again was led to the Šerehmet kula prison.
 Even after being tortured, Sadiku didn't give up any party secrets and was transferred to the prison in Tirana in September of that same year.
 With help from Albanian communists, he managed to escape from the prison and illegally return to Kosovo.

-In April 1943, Sadiku was in Gjakovë along with Boro Vukmirović.
+In April 1943, Sadiku was in Đakovica/Gjakova along with Boro Vukmirović.
 At that time CK KPJ member Tempo Vukmanović left for Prizren.
 Ramiz and Boro had agreed to meet him there.
 On April 7, 1943 en route to Prizren in the village of Landovica, Ramiz and Boro were captured after being wounded in battles with Italian fascists and Albanian fascists known as the Balli Kombëtar.
 Knowing that they are high-ranking members of the Yugoslav Partisans, the Balli Kombëtar members tried to get information on other Partisans from them by torturing them.
 As Vukmirović and Sadiku didn't want to inform, it was decided that they were to be executed.
 On being demanded that they are to be executed individually, they put their arms around one another and shouted slogans supporting the Partisan cause and were executed together (on April 10, 1943).